 Figure 2: The electrical circuit to control the pneumatic gripper.
 Q1 is a 2N7000 NFET

-Although the gripper has only two positions, the pneumatic nature of the system makes the gripper jaws back-drivable, with a constant gripping force proportional to the working pressure of the pneumatic system., which was set by the pneumatic system’s adjustable regulator to 275 kPa.
+Although the gripper has only two positions, the pneumatic nature of the system makes the gripper jaws back-drivable, with a constant gripping force proportional to the working pressure of the pneumatic system, which was set by the pneumatic system’s adjustable regulator to 275 kPa.
 The regulator can be set to any pressure up to the system’s maximum pressure of 825 kPa.
 The regulator setting was chosen so that the gripping force would be great enough to ensure a strong grasp on manipulated objects without being so great as to damage them.